What’s the Problem?

 If you purchased any watermelon that is affected by this recall, you should either throw it away or return it to the point of purchase for a refund.

 Anyone concerned about a potential listeria infection should contact their healthcare provider immediately.
+Click here to learn more about the symptoms associated with food poisoning.

 This recall began on October 1, 2020.